Unit 731: Prisoners and victims

 According to A. S. Wells, the majority of victims were Chinese, with a lesser percentage being Russian, Mongolian, and Korean.
-They may also have included a small number of European, American, Indian, Australian, and New Zealander prisoners of war.
+They may also have included a small number of European, American, Indian, Australian, and New Zealander prisoners of war (see also Allied prisoners of war in Japan).
 A member of the Yokusan Sonendan paramilitary political youth branch, who worked for Unit 731, stated that not only were Chinese, Russians, and Koreans present, but also Americans, British, and French people.
 Sheldon H. Harris documented that the victims were generally political dissidents, communist sympathizers, ordinary criminals, impoverished civilians, and the mentally disabled.
 Author Seiichi Morimura estimates that almost 70 percent of the victims who died in the Pingfang camp were Chinese (both military and civilian), while close to 30 percent of the victims were Russian.

 No one who entered Unit 731 came out alive.
 Prisoners were usually received into Unit 731 at night in motor vehicles painted black with a ventilation hole but no windows.
 The vehicle would pull up at the main gates and one of the drivers would go to the guardroom and report to the guard.
-That guard would then telephone to the "Special Team" in the inner-prison (Shiro Ishii's brother was head of this Special Team).
+That guard would then telephone to the "Special Team" in the inner-prison (Shirō Ishii's brother was head of this Special Team).
 Then, the prisoners would be transported through a secret tunnel dug under the facade of the central building to the inner-prisons.
 One of the prisons housed women and children (Building 8), while the other prison housed men (Building 7).
 Once at the inner-prison, technicians would take samples of the prisoners' blood and stool, test their kidney function, and collect other physical data.
 Once deemed healthy and fit for experimentation, prisoners lost their names and were given a three-digit number, which they retained until their death.
 Whenever prisoners died after the experiments they had been subjected to, a clerk of the 1st Division struck their numbers off an index card and took the deceased prisoner's manacles to be put on new arrivals to the prison.

 There is at least one recorded instance of "friendly" social interaction between prisoners and Unit 731 staff.
-Technician Naokata Ishibashi interacted with two female prisoners.
-One prisoner was a 21-year-old Chinese woman, the other a Soviet girl who was 19 years of age.
-Ishibashi asked where she came from and learned that she was from Ukraine.
+Technician Naokata Ishibashi interacted with two female prisoners, a 21-year-old Chinese woman and a 19-year-old Ukrainian woman.
 The two prisoners told Ishibashi that they had not seen their faces in a mirror since being captured and begged him to get one.
-Ishibashi sneaked a mirror to them through a hole in the cell door.
-Prisoners were repeatedly reused for experiments as long as they were healthy enough.
-The average life expectancy of a prisoner once they had entered the Unit was two months.
-Some prisoners were alive in the Unit for over 12 months, and many female prisoners gave birth in the Unit.
+Ishibashi snuck a mirror to them through a hole in the cell door.